Serious Sam's Bogus Detour: Development and release

 Crackshell's Niklas "Myran" Myrberg created a proprietary game engine (later named A000FF) and level editor using C++ and AngelScript, improving on issues the team had faced with the C#-based engine he had developed for Hammerwatch.
 They collaborated with artists Victor Ankarberg and Christian Nordgren.
 Nordgren created rotating weapon sprites with 3D models made in Autodesk Maya that were rendered in 2D at sixteen angles.
 Skoglund devised the plot after reading through the synopses of previous Serious Sam games, settling on a diversion during the story of Serious Sam: The First Encounter.
 He chose to also include characters from other Serious Sam games, such as the alien marines featured in Serious Sam 2.
 He noted that the Serious Sam series had a lot of hardcore fans, especially "older gamers" in Eastern Europe, which made it pleasant to fill Bogus Detour with references to previous games.
 Skoglund thought it was fun to work on a third-party intellectual property (IP) and to have access to all Serious Sam and The Talos Principle assets, including audio, visuals and the Serious Engine.
 He liked how material and ideas from The Talos Principle, which originated as an experiment during the development of Serious Sam 4, could be used in a Serious Sam project.
-Skoglund wanted to show Croteam that Crackshell had taken the project seriously and wanted to deliver a good take on the series that felt substantial.
+Skoglund wanted to show Croteam that Crackshell had taken the project seriously and sought to deliver a good take on the series that felt substantial.
 He hoped to be able to use the game to get to work on other IPs he had been a fan of, such as Syndicate.